kuma35/thinking-forth-jp/sphinx/chapter6.rst

-We find another example of failing to factor the output function from the calculation function in our own Roman numeral example in .
+We find another example of failing to factor the output function from the calculation function in our own Roman numeral example in Chapter Four.
 Given our solution, we can’t store a Roman numeral in a buffer or even center it in a field.
 (A better approach would have been to use instead of .)

 Information hiding can also be a reason *not* to factor.
 For instance, if you factor the phrase